jamezmca/the-ultimate-guide-to-getting-hired/README.md

 ### The Secret to a Fast & Effective Tailored Application

 Tailoring your application, which includes creating an edited resume and cover letter that is specific to the job posting, is critical if you want avoid the uncertainty of a long and draining job hunt.
+There are myriad ways you can do this, and the following is my personal recommendation:

 1. The first step to the process is to complete the [free resume template](https://www.hyr.sh) as suggested above within [hyr.sh](https://www.hyr.sh).